cbalthazard1/cbalthazard1.github.io/_posts/2024-07-15-new-rails-test-app-part-1.md

 Time to set up a new rails app.
 I've mainly followed the steps [here](https://guides.rubyonrails.org/getting_started.html), but with an eye towards adding infrastructure to pull information about soccer league tables using jobs.
 I'll add some info about decision points here.

 You can see progress on this project [on GitHub](https://github.com/cbalthazard1/rta).
-I'm ignoring the deploy process for now and just running things locally.
+I'm just running things locally, so I can work more quickly and work off main.

 ###### DB Schema